- Rebecca Tomasis

 Now that you know the basics of what makes an infographic successful, here are some tips to help you create one that stands out:

-Know your audience: Understand who will be viewing your infographic and tailor it to their interests and needs.
+Know your audience: Understand who will be viewing your infographic, and tailor it to their interests and needs.

 Keep it simple: Avoid clutter or overwhelming amounts of information.
 Stick to a few key points and use visuals to support them.

-Use high-quality graphics: High-resolution images and icons can make a significant difference in the overall appearance of your infographic.
+Use high-quality graphics: High-resolution images and icons can make a significant difference in the appearance of your infographic.

-Keep it visually appealing: Use a consistent color scheme and typography and leave enough white space to create a clean and professional design.
+Keep it visually appealing: Use a consistent color scheme and typography, and leave enough white space to create a clean and professional design.

 Include an appropriate call-to-action: Whether it’s sharing on social media or visiting a website, make sure your audience knows what action to take after viewing your infographic.